This Mango Michelada is a Mexican beer cocktail that’s sweet and spicy and perfect for summer sipping!

 To tart it up a bit, I added in the juice of half a lime and then I sprinkled in some hot sauce too, just to really give this cocktail a good bit of oomph.
 But the final kicker came with the salted rim.

-Instead of just plain salt, I combined a bit of Simply Organic Ancho Chili Powder with some coarse kosher salt – about a 1-1 ratio.
+Instead of just plain salt, I combined a bit of chili powder with some coarse kosher salt – about a 1-1 ratio.
 Then, I ran a lime around the rim of my glass and gave it a nice coating in aforementioned chili powder-salt mixture.
 Not only did it look pretty, but it gave such great flavor to the michelada – Kind of like a cherry does on top of a sundae…The chili-salt rim is definitely the cherry on top of this Mexican michelada cocktail!

 Have you tried a michelada before?
 What about a mango michelada?
 Are you feeling me on this one… ?
 Come on now…